A higher order pressure-stabilized virtual element formulation for the Stokes-Poisson-Boltzmann equations: Theoretical analysis

 \section{Theoretical analysis}

-We begin the theoretical analysis by first establishing the well-posedness of the discrete decoupled and coupled problems, together with a priori error estimates in the energy norm.
-To this end, we need to introduce some fundamental properties of Sobolev spaces.
-Let $C_P$ be the Poincar\'{e} constant.
-Additionally, we introduce the constant $C_q>0$, depending on $\Omega$, such that
+We begin the theoretical analysis by first establishing the well-posedness of the discrete decoupled and coupled problems, together with a priori error estimates in the energy norm. {In this sequel, we first consider the fundamental inequalities} and approximation estimates of Lemmas~\ref{lemmaproj1}, \ref{lemmaproj2}, \ref{inverse}, and~\ref{estimate}, which hold under the mesh regularity assumption \textbf{(A1)}.